 A student can be referred to the program by parents, teachers, and/or friends.
-This can be accomplished by contacting any SAP team member.
+This can be accomplished by contacting any SAP team member or completing the SAP referral form on the district's website.
 From there, a referral is made for an interview with the student and parents, if necessary, to gain information about the students and the nature of the problem.
 The information gathered is confidential.
 The evaluation service is at no cost to the family or student.
 We are here to help!